Michniów massacre: Massacre on July 12

 On the night of Sunday to Monday Michniów was surrounded by a double chain of German posts.
 The inner lap ring was closed directly around the village.
 In turn, the outposts forming the outer ring were located on the edge of the forests (surrounding the village from three sides), as well as on the hill west of Michniów.
 The Germans also manned both inlets of the road from Suchedniów to Bodzentyn.
 Dozens of men, going to work early in the morning in nearby factories or felling trees, were detained and gathered at the edge of the forest.
 The Germans subjected the detainees to a thorough search and then ordered them to lie face down on a nearby forest road.
 The same applies to women going to work.
 Several inhabitants tried to sneak out of the village imperceptibly, but all were stopped by German posts.

 The Germans entered Michniów about an hour after closing the lap.
 Men and boys were brutally dragged out of their homes, beating them and abusing them.
 Germans quickly began to kill people in the village.
 The first to die were brothers Antoni and Jan Gołębiowski, who were shot by German policemen while marching to the assembly point.
 A moment later, on the so-called running out near the local school, 18 men were lined up.
 The Germans thoroughly checked the details of the detainees, and then shot 17 men in the back of the head.
 Only Józef Dupak avoided execution.
-A German officer allowed him to leave, because he considered that the man's hands, damaged by hard work, were "proof" that he could not have anything to do with the guerilla., p.
-70 The remaining men from Michniów were gathered at the bend of the road running through the village.
+A German officer allowed him to leave, because he considered that the man's hands, damaged by hard work, were "proof" that he could not have anything to do with the guerilla.
+The remaining men from Michniów were gathered at the bend of the road running through the village.
 There, on the basis of a list by name, the read persons were called in.
 During this procedure, 18-year-old Walerian Krogulec was shot, who, according to a German officer, responded too slowly (the man was moving slowly due to disability).
 The other men had to stand in line, awaiting the decision of the Germans.
 At the slightest signs of movement, they were brutally beaten.